dhiegotamanini/CollectInfo/README.md

 ## Configuration

 Details about credentials and other settings are stored in `appsettings.json`.
-As this is a simple project, secure methods for storing sensitive information, such as database credentials, have not been implemented.
+As this is a simple project, secure methods for storing sensitive information, such as user secrets to keep key hide, have not been implemented.
 For a production environment, it is recommended to use secure storage methods.

 ## How to Run the Project

 1. **Clone the repository**:
     ```sh
-    git clone git@github.com:dhiegotamanini/SchoolManagementSystem.git
+    git clone git@github.com:dhiegotamanini/CollectInfo.git
     ```
 2. **Navigate to the project directory**:
     ```sh